aknobloch/Pan/Documentation/Server Setup.md

     * (GUI Screen) Confirm subnet not in use. **Unless you know why you need to change it, leave defaults.**
     * (GUI Screen) Do you want to NAT traffic? **Yes**
     * Create IPv6 subnet? **No**
 3. For more information on any of the above options, visit [the DigitalOcean walkthrough](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-use-lxd-on-ubuntu-16-04#step-2-%E2%80%94-configuring-networking) or Google.
-You should get a message indicating the lxd.service was stopped, and that LXD was suiccessfully configured.
+You should get a message indicating the lxd.service was stopped, and that LXD was successfully configured.

 ### Create Pan Server container
 1. Run `lxc list` to generate the client certificate.